wnbui/my_blog/content/en/posts/static_site.md

 ### 5. Connect the custom domain name to root domain and subdomain
 <p>You are almost done.
 The final step is to create alias records that you add to the hosted zone of your domain maps.
 This is done through Route 53, where the mapping between the alias records and the IP addresses where the Amazon S3 buckets reside.</p>

-<p>First create the alias record for your root domain.

 - Acess the Route 53 console.
 Choose <b>Hosted zones</b>.
 Select the hosted zone that matches your domain name.
 - Select <b>Create record</b>.
 Then select <b>Switch to wizard</b>.
 ![Route 53 0](/posts/images/static_site/route_53_0.png "Route 53 0")
 - Select <b>Simple routing</b>.
 <br>

 ![Route 53 1](/posts/images/static_site/route_53_1.png "Route 53 1")

 First, you must create an alias record for your root domain.
 - Select <b>Define simple record</b>.
 For <b>Record name</b> of the root domain, leave blank.
 - In <b>Record type</b>, select <b> A - Routes traffic to an IPv4 address and some AWS resource</b>.